Tutorial: Diagnose a virtual machine network routing problem using the Azure portal

 Use the next hop capability of Network Watcher to determine which route Azure is using to route traffic from myVM, which has one network interface with one IP configuration

 1. In the search box at the top of the portal, enter network watcher.
-Select Network Watcher in the search results.
+Select Network Watcher from the search results.

 2. Under Network diagnostic tools, select Next hop.
 Enter or select the following values: